 The museum shop at Shin-Yokohama Ramen Museum is where you’ll be able to find every ramen tool you need – from chopsticks to bowls.
 You can even make your own ramen at the “My Ramen” booth.

 The 1958’s theme continues with the Kateko café and snack shop 0 which provides alcohol and soft drinks as well as the very popular Hokkaido ice-cream.

 You’ll definitely want to stock up at Dagashi-ya on the sunset shopping street.
 The Dagashi-ya is where Japanese children in the 1950s would gather on their way home fro school.
 There are more than 300 old-fashioned sweets and toys available here

 Check out the free Brewery Tour and tasting at the Asahi Brewery

 Don’t miss the amazing Mazda Factory Tour

-Which cup noodle museum will you visit in Japan?
+Which cup noodle museum Japan will you visit?
 And what other recommendations do you have for factory and museum visits in Japan?ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..